Water Taking Permit Amendment for Alamos Gold - Island Gold District Exploration

 Official title: Alamos Gold Inc. - Permit to take water

 Alamos Gold wants to amend its water permit to draw from four sources—Dog Lake, Manotiwik Lake, the Magpie River, and the Missinabi River—for gold exploration drilling.
 The permit would allow year-round water taking for 10 years.
-This is classified as Category 3, meaning it has the highest potential for environmental impact.
+This is classified as a Category 3 permit, meaning it has the highest potential for environmental impact.

 Why This Matters